 I made some strong coffee and sat on the third little barrel behind the bar.
 I found the place more and more captivating.
 From there I could see the nets hanging between the ceiling beams.
 They were not empty as I imagined they should have been.
 Almost right above my head was a wriggling spiny lobster caught in the netting.
 It reminded me of the hardware store owner; both of them twitched their mustaches the same way.
 There were other sea creatures and fish under the dry vaulted roof.
 They moved and swam in the empty space bounded by the ceiling beams, the roof and the stretched-out nets.
 I don’t know why I hadn’t noticed them moving before.
 Perhaps because shadows were doing the dance of the blue veil up there.

 Sea instead of sky, I remembered.
 I postponed until later the question it implied.

 I headed back to the monitor.
 Along the way, I wondered what would happen if I undid the stitches that held the nets together.
 Summer before last, the net of the oldest fisherman in the village had ripped.
 He’d been fishing for little medusae with stinging tentacles but had caught six hundred kilos of larger jellyfish instead.
 There had been no way to raise the net, so he dragged it for four and a half hours, driving his boat around the spot where he was fishing.
 Finally, with great difficulty, he pulled the net onto the boat.
 Afterward other fishermen took the remaining jellyfish out of the torn net and measured one.
-Its umbrella measured ninety-seven centimeters!
+Its umbrella measured over three feet!
 Without raising my head, I stole a glance at the ceiling.
 There weren’t any jellyfish, just several happy little squid dancing in the air.